 Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
 Fellowship programs can be highly complex.
 In a complex organization the leader typically has the ability to delegate authority to others, yet remains accountable.
-The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.
+The leadership team may include physician and nonphysician personnel with varying levels of education, training, and experience.

-have the authority to approve or remove physicians and non-physicians as faculty members at all participating sites, including the designation of core faculty members, and must develop and oversee a process to evaluate candidates prior to approval; (Core)
+II.A.4.a).(4) have the authority to approve or remove physicians and non-physicians as faculty members at all participating sites, including the designation of core faculty members, and must develop and oversee a process to evaluate candidates prior to approval; (Core)